All images By Marcin SZ

 By Alex Billingham

 Milk and Honey is an experimental theatrical show currently in development and testing as a scratch version.
-It was tested at 2021’s SHOUT Festival and will be touring during 2022.
-Currently looking for Scratch nights to test out sections of the show.
+It was tested at 2021’s SHOUT Festival and Qwe’re London with an aim to begin touring nationally.
+Currently testing at Scratch / cabaret nights.

 ‘Drink up all your milk dear, we want you grow to be a big strong BOY’